xp4t/multi-fpga-xsdb-programming/README.md

-Selects the target index associated with the programmable logic (PL) The number (80 in this case) may vary depending on your setup Ensure you pick the PL related to Zynq (xc7z020), not pure MicroBlaze devices
+Selects the target index associated with the programmable logic (PL) The number (80 in this case) may vary depending on your setup Ensure you pick the PL related to Zynq (xc7z020), not pure MicroBlaze devices if you are working on ZYNQ

 ---